Best Ivy League Schools for Finance

 3. What Ivy League Finance School Has the Smallest Class Sizes?

 The best school for small classes is Dartmouth, where economics classes are capped at 15 students.
-Princeton also has small class sizes across all programs of study, with a student to faculty ratio of 5:1.
+Princeton and Yale both have a 6:1 student-faculty ratio, meaning classes are small across all programs of study.

 4. What is the Best Ivy League School for Women in Finance?